licensedpsychedelics

 Tricare-covered Spravato

-Spravato is covered under Tricare Select and Prime when your prescribing psychiatrist documents treatment-resistant depression.
-Requires a REMS-certified site and 2-hour observation after each dose.
-Typical patient cost: $0-$150/session after coverage.
+Spravato is generally covered under Tricare Select and Prime when your prescribing psychiatrist documents treatment-resistant depression and prior authorization is granted.
+Requires a REMS-certified site and the standard 2-hour observation after each dose.
+Out-of-pocket cost varies by plan tier and region; confirm with your regional Tricare contractor before scheduling.

 Find Tricare providers